gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 | Joint Center | around which position an object is rotating around, specified by the **Pivot** transform's position | E.g. for cone joint, object will rotate round this point |
 | Joint Axis | what is the joint axis, specified by the **Pivot** transform's Zaxs | E.g. for prismatic joint, object will move linearly along this axis |

+### Pivot vs. Push Pivot

+As shown in the joint parameter table above, an object's joint parameter need to specify its joint center point and joint axis.
+These two parameters are provided in a combined way through a **Pivot** transform in the game engine.

+Then what is **Push Pivot**?

+Push Pivot is provided to specify the object push direction when we assign its interaction affordance to be "Index Pushable".
+Similar to provide joint axis through Pivot transform, we use Push Pivot transform's Zaxis to specify this push direction.

+And if Push Pivot is not provided in the VG_Articulation component (see image blow), then the Push Pivot just inherit from the Pivot, i.e. the push direction is same as the joint axis.

+The effect of this push pivot is to say: your finger is not allowed to push the object along the direction that deviate too much from this push direction.

 ### Object Affordances